-In situations in which the Reporting Party initially declines to file a Formal Complaint, the Reporting Party may file a Formal Complaint at a later date, though the University's ability to effectively investigate a Formal Complaint may diminish with the passage of time..
+In situations in which the Reporting Party initially declines to file a Formal Complaint, the Reporting Party may file a Formal Complaint at a later date, though the University's ability to effectively investigate a Formal Complaint may diminish with the passage of time.

-After a Formal Complaint is filed, the Reporting Party will be referred to as the "Complainant," and the Responding Party will be referred to as the "Respondent."
+Appendix A to Sexual Misconduct Policy Response and Resolution Procedures Policy number: 109 After a Formal Complaint is filed, the Reporting Party will be referred to as the "Complainant," and the Responding Party will be referred to as the "Respondent."